nejyeah/DeepPicker-python/README.md

 ### 3.2 Train Type2
 Before training a model in multi-molecule manner, the positive samples and negative samples from different molecules should be extracted through script `extractData.py` at first.
 #### 3.2.1 extract particles into numpy binary file
-Options for extracting the positive and negative samples into a binary file:
+Options for extracting the positive and negative samples into a binary file are:

     --inputDir, string, specify the directory of micrograph files --particle_size, int, the size of the particle